The Kurowski-Crofskey Family

 To the west lay the waters of the Pacific as peaceful as an inland lake; a light breeze off shore in places took off the mirror-like appearance of its surface, except at the long reef, which runs out to sea for perhaps a mile and a half.
 Its length and direction can be easily traced by rocks rising above the surface here and there, and the breakers rolling in one after another.
 To-day could be seen a small blue wave rising gradually, gathering height and force as it proceeded, until it stood a perpendicular wall of green water and then toppled over in the centre a matt of white spray, and foam, the ends remaining green and tapering down to the level ocean.
 Thus it rolled on and on until it spent itself on the rocky shore, a seething, thundering mass of foam and spray.
 Woe to the unfortunate craft that is caught upon this reef.20

 Martin soon found “a mass of human remains.”
-He identified John Gabriel's crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
+He identified John Gabriel’s crumpled skeleton by his boots and the few rags still clinging to his bones, and then found Jeremiah.
 The search party dug graves for the five dead, and left funereal words and a cross made from the wreck of the czarewich.
-They were later interred at the Arawata Cemetery but it is not clear exactly where, and doubtful whether they had headstones.
-Only one of the Yells is mentioned in that cemetery's records, and that entry is incorrect.21
+They were later interred at the Arawata Cemetery, but it is not clear exactly where—any original indentification is long lost.
+Only one of the Yells is mentioned in that cemetery’s records, and that entry is incorrect.21

-Pat heard from her grandmother Mary Ryan that Franciszek’s son, soon called Frank, spoke several languages and helped other immigrant families deal with authorities.
-Perhaps Frank found out about the prospecting opportunity, or his father may have by then absorbed enough of the English language to find out for himself?
+Pat heard from her grandmother Mary Ryan that Franciszek’s eldest son, known as Frank, spoke several languages and helped other immigrant families deal with authorities.
+Perhaps Frank found out about the prospecting opportunity, or his father may have by then absorbed enough of the English language to find out for himself.

 A “perfectly destitute” widow Yell and four surviving children left Martin’s Bay on the next ship to Port Chalmers, Dunedin.
-It is not clear when Franciszka and her children left, but she did so knowing that she had no way of repaying the family's debt to the store.
-Jackson's Bay’s resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”
-22
+Similarly destitute Franciszka left Jackson’s Bay knowing that she had no way of repaying the family’s debt to the store.
+Resident agent, Duncan Macfarlane, must have been aware of that fact because he wrote in a report on the accident that he had “to render the family some little assistance.”22

-According to Florinda Lambert (née Voitre), who documented early Polish history in the Inglewood area, Franciszka arrived in New Plymouth on Thursday 19 December 1878 aboard the colonial steamship stella with a contingent of nearly 100 people from Jackson's Bay and Hokitika.
-(See the Voitrekovsky family story on this page for more on Florinda's ancestors.)
+According to Florinda Lambert (née Voitre), who documented early Polish history in the Inglewood area, Franciszka and her children arrived in New Plymouth on Thursday 19 December 1878, aboard the colonial steamship stella with a contingent of nearly 100 people from Jackson’s Bay and Hokitika.
+(See the Voitrekovsky family story on this page for more on Florinda’s ancestors.)

 Two local newspapers ran stories on Franciszka’s arrival in New Plymouth.